Neurodiversity: Neurodiversity lite

 The term neurodiversity lite has been used to describe a diluted form of the neurodiversity paradigm that has appeared as the concept has entered mainstream discourse.

-The phrase is used to refer to applications of neurodiversity language that emphasize difference as a benign or fashionable form of human diversity, but critics argue that these applications omit the paradigm's original grounding in disability rights and structural critiques of ableism.
+The phrase is used to refer to applications of neurodiversity language that emphasise difference as a benign or fashionable form of human diversity, but critics argue that these applications omit the paradigm's original grounding in disability rights and structural critiques of ableism.

-In this framing, conditions such as autism and ADHD are often associated with positive traits (or "superpowers") including creativity, attention to detail, hyperfocus, or unconventional problem-solving.
+In this framing, neurodiverse conditions, e.g. autism and ADHD are often associated with positive traits (or "superpowers"), including attention to detail, memory and pattern recognition (autism), as well as calmness under pressure, creativity and risky problem-solving (ADHD).
+The two sets of strengths can compensate for each other's weaknesses.

-This perspective has been linked to reductions in stigma, increased self-acceptance, and the promotion of workplace initiatives that seek to recognize neurodivergent strengths.
+This perspective has been linked to reductions in stigma, increased self-acceptance, and the promotion of workplace initiatives that seek to recognise neurodivergent strengths.

 Commentators have also identified limitations in the concept.
-Critics note that it may overemphasize exceptional abilities while downplaying the barriers faced by individuals with high support needs, intellectual disabilities, or limited speech.
+Critics note that it may overemphasise exceptional abilities while downplaying the barriers faced by individuals with high support needs, intellectual disabilities, or limited speech.

 This tendency has been described as particularly evident in corporate and media discourses, where neurodivergence is portrayed as a "superpower" aligned with productivity and innovation, often positioning autistic people as desirable employees in science, technology, engineering, and mathematics fields.
 Critics argue that such portrayals highlight individuals who can succeed in neurotypical environments with minimal accommodations, while overlooking those who require greater support.

-Scholars suggest that by centering traits valued by institutions, such as technical skills or problem-solving ability, neurodiversity-lite may promote forms of inclusion that do not address accessibility or systemic barriers.
+Scholars suggest that by centring traits valued by institutions, such as technical skills or problem-solving ability, neurodiversity-lite may promote forms of inclusion that do not address accessibility or systemic barriers.
 Some commentators argue that this usage shifts neurodiversity from a rights-based and justice-oriented paradigm toward a branding strategy.